ec-jrc/lisflood-utilities/README.md

 * __[mctrivers](#mctrivers)__ creates a river mask for MCT diffusive river routing in LISFLOOD.

+* __[rainbomb](#rainbomb)__ is a tool to correct rainbomb artifacts in ERA5 daily precipitation data.
+A rainbomb is an unrealistically high rainfall value at a single grid point that is not supported by surrounding points.
+This utility identifies and corrects such artifacts by comparing each grid point against its neighbours and applying threshold-based corrections.

 > **Note**: PCRaster must be installed in the Conda environment.

 The package contains convenient classes for reading/writing: